artsy/README/onboarding/engineering-introduction.md

 - Share any team updates
 - Mention significant project milestones or new repositories
 - Ask for help if we're blocked or need input from a different team
-- Plan the week's _lunch and learn_
+- Plan the week's _knowledge share_
 - Recognize and congratulate each other for significant accomplishments

 The standup is fully documented [here](/events/open-standup.md).